 Cameron Highlands Must-Have: Rain jacket and Travel adapter

 Best Travel time to Cameron Highlands

 If you have the choice, try not (!) to visit the Cameron Highlands on weekends.
-Due to its mild temperatures, it is a popular destination for local tourists that want to do a short trip to Cameron Highlands.
+Due to its mild temperatures, it is a popular destination for local tourists.
 Therefore, on weekends, the roads and accommodations are often overcrowded.
-So, if you are coming to enjoy the quiet and peaceful nature you might wanna get here during the week.
+So, if you are coming to enjoy the quiet and peaceful nature, you might want to get here during the week.

 Climate & Weather Cameron Highlands

-Due to its altitude (around 1.500 meter/ 0,93 Miles above sea level) a cooler Climate (between 15-25 ºC/ 59-77 °F) dominates these Malaysia Highlands.
-Therefore, you might wanna leave your shorts in your suitcase and bring a sweater instead.
-Especially, because at night, the temperatures can drop to 10 °C/ 50 °F.
+Due to its altitude (around 1.500 meters/ 0,93 Miles above sea level), a cooler climate (between 15-25 ºC/ 59-77 °F) dominates these Malaysian Highlands.
+Therefore, you might want to leave your shorts in your suitcase and bring a sweater instead.
+Especially because at night, the temperatures can drop to 10 °C/ 50 °F.